oakmac/cuttle/README.md

 break on a regular basis.

 1. Install [Leiningen] and [Node.js].
-1. Run the following in the project directory
+1. One-time setup.
+Run from the project directory:

     ```sh
     # install node.js dependencies